Frequently Asked Questions

 Tala is a financial technology company on a mission to enable and accelerate financial health for all.
 Our first product is an Android app that offers instant credit and personalized financial education in Kenya, the Philippines, and Mexico.
 Most of our customers have little or no access to banks or other traditional institutions.
 We use mobile technology and data science to make financial services simple, inclusive, and accessible.

-Since launching in 2014, Tala has disbursed over $1B in credit to more than 4 million customers who use Tala loans to start and expand small businesses, pay school fees and bills, and build more stable financial lives.
+Since launching in 2014, Tala has disbursed over $3.4B in credit to nearly 8 million customers who use Tala loans to start and expand small businesses, pay school fees and bills, and build more stable financial lives.
 We are proud to be the largest non-bank lender in Kenya and the top digital lending app across our current markets.
 Tala has offices in Santa Monica, California, Nairobi, Manila, Mexico City, and Bangalore.

 Who are your customers?

 Meet some of our customers here!
 We’re focused on designing services for people who don’t have access to quality credit, savings, insurance, or payments products – an estimated 3 billion people globally.
 Typically, these are small business owners or salaried workers who, despite some financial stability, aren’t seen as trustworthy by traditional institutions.

 Most of the time, loans are given based on someone’s formal lending history through a bank or their credit score.
 Tala is able to skip that formal history by looking at data from an applicant’s smartphone in order to trust customers with loans and other services.
 When a customer downloads our app, he or she fills out a simple application while our models analyze the data customers share with us.
 If approved, the customer receives their loan offer in just a few minutes.
 Loans range from $10 to $500, with terms of 21-90 days and transparent, one-time fees.

 How much do your loans cost?